aoijs/website/src/content/docs/guides/application/auto-complete.md

 });
 ```

+## Responding Based on Autocomplete Selection

-Checking if autoComplete equals `true` if so it will respond with the given respond (addition of the code above):
+If autoComplete equals `true`, it will respond with the given response:

 ```javascript
 client.command({